Arpan3211/Notes/REACTJS.md

     ```

   - **Use with Promises:**

     - **`await`** can be used with any expression that produces a promise.
-It pauses the execution of the **`async`** function until the promise is resolved, and then it resumes with the resolved value.
+It pauses the execution of the

+    - **`async`** function until the promise is resolved, and then it resumes with the resolved value.
-- what is arrow function and how it differ from other function with example
-- what are the data types in Js
-- what is prop and props destruction
-- What are the Major Feature of React.JS?
-- Why key parameter is important while using map operation ?
-- How to perform synchronous work flow in setState ?
-- What are Error boundaries?
-- What is difference between Error boundaries and try catch method?
-- How do you convert class component into function component and implement all lifecycle method.
-- What if don't pass the dependency array in useEffect What will happen?
-- How do you make API call from redux?
-- How do you define page not found route in react?
-- How do you prevent browser back action in react?
-- How you navigate programmatically in react?
-- Why can’t browsers read JSX?

 ---

-- **What is the purpose of render() in React?**
+# Q2 **What is the purpose of render() in React?**

 Render() is required for every React component.
 It returns a single React element that is the native DOM component's representation.
-If more than one HTML element needs to be rendered, they must all be contained within one enclosing tag, such as <form>, <group>, or <div>.
+If more than one HTML element needs to be rendered, they must all be contained within one enclosing tag, such as `<form>, <group>, or <div>`.
 This function must be kept pure, which means it must always return the same result.

 ---

-**PUT vs PATCH**
+# Q3 **PUT vs PATCH**

+PUT and PATCH are both HTTP methods used for updating resources on the server.
+The main difference between them
+is that PUT is used to replace the entire resource with the new data, while PATCH is used to
+update only the parts of the resource that are provided in the request body.

 - PUT
   Modifies a resource by sending data that updates the entire resource.
 PUT can also create a new record if one is not available.